uozrobotics/hackathon2025_ws/README.md

 ## Installation (only for INRAE developers)

-If you are an INRAE developer with an access to the projects on gitlab.irstea.fr, you can use alternative repositories with ssh URLs.
+If you are an INRAE developer with access to the projects on gitlab.irstea.fr, you can use alternative repositories with ssh URLs.
 To do that, you have to add `REPOS_FILE` in the `.env` file before creating the workspace and building the docker image.